Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/getting_started/installation.rst

 #.
 Run ``make`` (or e.g. ``make -j4`` to distribute the build on 4 cores).

 #.
 That's it: you are done and have a working Shark installation at your disposal!
-   Now possibly enter ``make test`` (or ``ctest``) to verify that everything works fine.
+   Now preferably enter ``make test`` (or ``ctest``) to verify that everything works fine.

 #.
-When you are happy with the outcome, run ``make install`` to install Shark at the
+When you are happy with the outcome, you can run ``make install`` to install Shark at the
-   previously chosen path.
-If you don't install Shark this way, the library files will simply linger in the ``lib/`` subdirectory.
-Note however, that there might be some additional commands carried out as part of ``make install`` (e.g., data files needed for the example tutorials may not get copied to the proper location, but this can also be done manually as needed).
+   previously chosen prefix/path.
+If you don't install Shark this way, the library files will simply linger in the ``lib/`` subdirectory, which is fine.
+Note however, that there might be some additional commands carried out as part of ``make install`` (e.g., data files needed for the example tutorials may not get copied to the proper location), but this can also be done manually as needed.
+That is, you are fine using and linking to files in the build directory for most tasks - just remember to manually copy any data files that are reported as missing when running certain examples.
+   ``locate`` may be your friend here.

 Building Shark with Microsoft Windows